Acts 15:22 - 40, 16:19 - 29, 17:4 - 15, 18:5

 Sopater, who lived in Berea, as well as several others, traveled with Paul during his third missionary journey.
 Sopater accompanied the apostle on his eastward journey through Macedonia to Asia.
 It is unclear if he went on the remaining part of the trip to Tyre and Jerusalem.

-Sosipater was a Jewish Christian who joined Timothy and others in Corinth in sending their greetings to believers in Rome.
-Evidence suggests Sosipater may have been one of Paul's distant relatives living in the empire's capital city.
+Sosipater was a Jewish Christian who sent his greetings to Christians in Rome through Paul's letter to the Romans.
+Evidence suggests Sosipater may have been one of Apostle Paul's distant relatives living in Corinth when Paul wrote his letter from the city in 57 A.D.

 A man named Sosthenes is mentioned twice in Scripture.
 The first mention, in Acts, states that a Jew named Sosthenes was the chief ruler of a synagogue in Corinth (Acts 18:17).
 He was likely the replacement for Crispus, the previous ruler, who had converted to Christianity after hearing Paul preach (verse 8).